 There are many first time buyers and curious shoppers that are trying to find out why a Rolex watch is usually more expensive than a TAG Heuer watch.
 People will ask us things like "Is Rolex better than a TAG Heuer?
 Is that why?"
 Well, we'll not only address this question directly but we'll also address just about any other context in which you can find this question.

+Are Tag Heuer watches better than Rolex?
 While some assume that better means it's a watch that has a better watch movement, there are others who are asking about the popularity of the brand itself.
 Some are asking about the warranty period while others are asking about the accuracy and precision of the watch itself or its resale value.
 See where this is going?
-Let's compare Rolex and TAG Heuer side-by-side and address the most common contexts that this question can be found in.
+Let's compare Rolex and TAG Heuer side-by-side and address the most common contexts in which this question can be found.

 Rolex also made numerous horological innovations including the type of rotors that are found in automatic watches that we use today.
 They have also taken great strides in combatting electromagnetic interference which is a big enemy of mechanical watches.

 Rolex also has a 3rd party, COSC certifies their movements and gives them the Chronometer designation for its accuracy and precision.
-Getting COSC certificates are pricey and because Rolex prices are more up-market, they can easily absorb these added expenses into their pricing strategy.
+Getting a COSC certificate is pricey and because Rolex prices are more up-market, they can easily absorb these added expenses into their pricing strategy.

 One thing that Rolex does that adds value to their watch in terms of precision and accuracy is that after they receive a COSC certificate, they take the movement and place it inside a watch case and give it further testing in-house.
 A COSC certificate states that the movement is a Chronometer and was tested to have an accuracy of within -4/+6 seconds per day however, after Rolex's in-house testing the watches have a new designation of Superlative Chronometer (which they also print on the dial of the watch) and this means they have an enhanced accuracy of -2/+2 seconds per day.